Alan Chang: Biography

 Originally from San Jose, California, he graduated from the University of Southern California's Thornton School of Music with a degree in jazz studies in 2002.

 Chang began his passion for jazz at Castillero Middle School.
 At the age of 13, Chang began accompanying nearby Pioneer High School with their daily musical rehearsals as well as a local dance studio.
 When Chang attended Pioneer High School, he soon received local recognition for his playing, and by his senior year he had recorded an independent "senior project".
 The CD included original compositions and was sold locally to recoup recording expenses.
 Later that year Chang was selected as one of two pianists to the San Francisco High School Grammy Band.

 After graduating from USC's Thornton School of Music, Chang was discovered and asked to audition for an up-and-coming artist, Michael Bublé.
 Since 2003, Chang has been Bublé's musical director and pianist, traveling the world to sold-out shows, radio, and television appearances.
+In 2023, he released the single "Love As A Weapon," which he wrote with his fiancée, musician Alex Lilly.